Conservation & Sustainability

 - Bio Cycle sewage treatment plant using natural processing of waste material and low power.

-- Sub surface irrigation systems utilizing treated water from the bio cycle system
+- Sub surface irrigation systems utilising treated water from the bio cycle system

 - Water desalination plant